shopware/docs/guides/plugins/apps/starter/starter-admin-extension.md

 ```
 {% endcode %}

+### Install the App

-go back to the root directory of Shopware and install the App:
+In order to install the app, go back to the root directory of Shopware and run the following command:

 ```bash
 bin/console app:install --activate ListingExtension
 ```

-## Create and expose the Extension API entry point
+## Set up communication between Shopware and the App

-Next, we need to create an entry point for our app.
+Next, we need to set up an entry point, so Shopware and your app can communicate.
 The entry point is a static `.html` file, which includes the Extension SDK script and defines our extension.

+> Create a graphic illustrating communication between Shopware and the App.

 Let's create this file in a directory called `src`.